MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 ms.collection: Strat_O365_IP
 ms.custom: Ent_Solutions
 ms.assetid:
-description: "Summary: Use this topic to learn more about the privileged access management feature in Office 365"
+description: "Use this topic to learn more about the privileged access management feature in Office 365"
 ---

 # Privileged access management in Office 365